The Life of Italy's Great Poet

 La Divina Commedia was written during his exile and occupied eighteen years of his life.
-But returning to the overriding question of how this literary masterpiece led to an unprecedented shift in tradition, breaking the mould of conventional clerical wisdom and establishing the Tuscan dialect as the literary language of Italy.
+This literary masterpiece led to an unprecedented shift in tradition, breaking the mould of conventional clerical wisdom and establishing the Tuscan dialect as the literary language of Italy.
 For Dante, drawing upon his earlier studies in philosophy and theology, his uncompromising high-mindedness and independence of mind not only made him challenge the political doctrines of his day, he also opposed the clerical assumptions and traditions that prescribed Latin as the only language worthy of a great subject.
 Moreover, he advocated the use of a single language enriched by the best dialect that each Italian region had to offer.
 This, he believed, would not only bring unity and peace to Italy but also create a truly national culture, an end to which Dante passionately believed in and aspired to throughout his life.

 Piazza Dante - San Leo